cweave72/cora_z7_yocto/readme.md

 # Building the Cora-z7 Yocto image

-This repository provides the workspace for building the Yocto Linux image for the Digilent Cora Z7-10.
+This repository provides the workspace for building an example Yocto Linux image for the Digilent Cora Z7-10.

 ## Steps: